Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Conclusions

 \section{Conclusions}

 Orthogonal expansions were applied to the solution of random nonlinear dynamical systems.
 An MOR for the stochastic Galerkin system or an auxiliary system of a stochastic collocation method implied low-dimensional approximations of the expansions.
-Firstly, a transient MOR method yields a low-dimensional representation directly.
-Secondly, the projection of a solution of the full-order model onto the subspace, which is identified by the MOR, generates a best approximation.
-Numerical simulations demonstrated that both the Galerkin method and collocation techniques are feasible to determine low-dimensional approximations.
-However, a transient simulation of a reduced-order model becomes critical in the case of complex nonlinear dynamical systems.
+On the one hand, a transient MOR method yields a low-dimensional representation directly.
+On the other hand, the projection of a solution of the full-order model onto the subspace, which is identified by the MOR, generates a best approximation.
+Numerical simulations demonstrated that both the Galerkin method and collocation techniques are feasible to determine adequate low-dimensional approximations.
+However, a transient simulation of a reduced-order model may become critical or fail in the case of complex nonlinear dynamical systems.
 In contrast, the best approximation is robust and identifies an accurate low-dimensional approximation, while still the full-order model has to be solved.
+The strategy of hyper-reduction is required if the proposed methods shall save computing time in the transient simulations.